KhronosGroup/SYCL_Reference/source/iface/vector-types.rst

-Return an instance of the implementation-defined intermediate class template ``__swizzled_vec__`` representing an index sequence made up of the odd indexes of this SYCL ``vec`` which can be used to apply the swizzle in a valid expression as described in |SYCL_SPEC_SWIZZLED_VEC_CLASS|.
+Return an instance of the implementation-defined intermediate class template ``__swizzled_vec__`` representing an index sequence made up of the even indexes of this SYCL ``vec`` which can be used to apply the swizzle in a valid expression as described in |SYCL_SPEC_SWIZZLED_VEC_CLASS|.
 When ``NumElements == 3``, this SYCL ``vec`` is treated as though ``NumElements == 4``